Operation Interflex

 Operation Interflex is the operational code name for the British-led multinational military operation to train and support the Armed Forces of Ukraine.
 It is a successor to Operation Orbital (2015–2022) and began in July 2022.
 Unlike its predecessor, Operation Interflex takes place within the United Kingdom and is supported by contingents from international partners.
+The operation will continue until at least the end of 2025.

 Background

 Prior to the launch of Operation Interflex, the United Kingdom trained and supported the armed forces of Ukraine through Operation Orbital.
 This operation was launched in 2015 in response to the Russian annexation of Crimea.
 Based in Ukraine, British military instructors, primarily from the British Army, provided training on medical, logistical, intelligence and infantry skills with the ultimate goal of ensuring Ukraine's territorial integrity.
 The operation ran concurrently with similar efforts of international partners in the Joint Multinational Training Group — Ukraine (JMTG-U).

 In February 2022, amid a buildup of Russian forces on the Ukrainian border, the UK supplied Ukraine with anti-tank weapons; training was provided for these as part of Operation Orbital.
 On 17 February 2022, the UK announced that Operation Orbital had been suspended due to fears of Russia launching a "no notice" attack.
 By its end, the operation had provided training to approximately 22,000 Ukrainian military personnel.

 On 17 June 2022, during a visit to Kyiv, Prime Minister Boris Johnson offered Ukraine a new training programme, this time located within the UK, with the aim of training up to 10,000 Ukrainians every 120 days.